pickleball grit durability

 Permagrit is getting attention because it feels aggressively textured to the touch, while HexGrit is getting attention because it appears to hold bite with a finer embedded pattern.

-PickleTip insight: the winner is not the most abrasive face.
+Blue Grit matters if the bite stays useful after the new-paddle shine wears off.
+The winner is not the most abrasive face.
 It is the face that stays inside legal limits while staying consistent across months of play.

-When a face is too extreme early → it risks being tuned down later, and players end up buying a different product than the one they heard about.
+When a face is too extreme early, it risks being tuned down later.
+Then players end up buying a different product than the one they heard about.

-This article is a trend + implications piece, not a purchase commandment.
+I am not telling you to run out and buy the newest gritty thing with a cool name.
 But most readers still want one thing: a way to choose without getting played by hype.

 Biggest unknown: retention curves under standardized hours.
 Until those are common, the safest buying move is to treat durability claims as probabilities, not guarantees.